chinmoy12c/autopsy/DOCUMENTATION.md

 ## Logging

 Logs are stored in two locations: the `Autopsy/flasklogs` folder and the `nginx/logs` folder.
-The `flasklogs` folder contains the logs generated from the output of `autopsy.py`, and these logs are rotated with `autopsy.py` to ensure that they do not take up too much space.
+The `flasklogs` folder contains the logs generated from `autopsy.py`, and these logs are rotated with `autopsy.py` to ensure that they do not take up too much space.
 The nginx logs store logs from nginx itself (e.g. requests to the Autopsy website), and these are managed with `logrotate`.

 ## Adding additional commands